PaulBautin/tpil_bundle_segmentation/README.md

 <details><summary><b>Tractometry</b></summary>

 To run Tractometry on the segmented bundle the [combine_flows/tree_for_tractometry.sh](https://github.com/scilus/combine_flows/blob/main/tree_for_tractometry.sh) must be slightly modified.
-Use `tree_for_tractometry_p.sh` present in this directory to add the segmented bundle to be used for tractometry.
+Use `tree_for_tractometry_p.sh` present in this directory to add the segmented bundle to to the tractometry pipeline tree.
 </details>